-My employee BBS system was created to allow employees of a single or multi-location business to communicate with each other, pass along important information, and keep track of employee clock ins and outs.
+KRK (pronounced 'cork') is an employee BBS system that was created to allow employees of a single or multi-location business to communicate with each other, pass along important information, and keep track of employee clock ins and outs.

 This is done via the three main functions of the system -